chtenb/neo-ansi/README.md

-# Ansi16 Syntax Highlighting Standard
+# Neo-ansi Syntax Highlighting Standard

 *Disclaimer: the guidelines are still in development and are subject to change.*